Digilent/reVISION-Zybo-Z7-20/README.md

    insanely long build times and failure to meet timing.
 The current work around is to manually insert a BUFG on FCLK1 using a util_ds_buf IP core.

-2. Audio is not functional

-3. The included vivado project has several critical warnings that complain about negative values in the DDR parameters.
+2. The included vivado project has several critical warnings that complain about negative values in the DDR parameters.
 These can be safely ignored.
 The warnings look similar to: